artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

    :term:`Administrators <administrator>` can turn the accession mask on or off, and alter the default accession mask and counter (from which the accession number is generated) by navigating to |gears| **Admin > Settings
    > Accession mask**.
-For more information, see: :ref:`accession-mask` in :ref:`settings` - see also the example provided in the section on altering the accessions mask for legacy accessions, :ref:`below <alter-accession-mask>`.
+For more information, see: :ref:`accession-mask` and :ref:`enable-accession-mask` in :ref:`settings` - see also the example provided in the section on altering the accessions mask for legacy accessions, :ref:`below <alter-accession-mask>`.

    .. image:: images/accession-mask.*
       :align: center